 1. As an additive – It adds to the taste and aroma of the spirit by providing desirable elements from the cask.
 For example: vanillin, Oak lactone (coconut, bourbon character), toastiness, wood sugars and color.

 2. As an agent that removes undesirable elements from new make spirit.
-For example: sulphur compounds and immaturity.
+For example, the charcoal will filter sulphur compounds and immaturity.

 3. Oak barrels also interact with the spirit.
 It adds extractive wood elements from the cask and converts them to organoleptically desirable elements.
 For example, it will change tannins to acetals, and change acetic acid to fruity esters.